jcoliver/data-sci-lib/data-sci-lib-ms.md

 Investment in data sciences at UAL has supported growth in a number of areas, but three in particular have been especially popular on the University of Arizona campus.
 These heavily rely on the expertise of library staff, including deep domain knowledge in areas outside the library and information sciences.
 All three efforts have been successful by rapidly responding to campus needs and refining support offerings in response to the changing research landscape.

 ### Computational literacy
 The need for computational skills is rapidly growing and is often exceeding the capacity of current training opportunities on college campuses (Wilson 2016).
 The University of Arizona provides weekly workshops on the popular programming language R (R Core Team 2018).
-These two-hour sessions alternate week-to-week between two different formats: (1) a hands-on instruction session, focusing on a specific topic such as the graphics package ggplot (Wickham 2016) or an introduction to basic statistical analyses; and (2) an open lab, where researchers bring their questions and code to work and get support in a positive, inclusive environment.
+These two-hour sessions alternate week-to-week between two different formats: (1) a hands-on instruction session, focusing on a specific topic such as the graphics package ggplot (Wickham 2016) or an introduction to basic statistical analyses ([https://jcoliver.github.io/learn-r](https://jcoliver.github.io/learn-r)); and (2) an open lab, where researchers bring their questions and code to work and get support in a positive, inclusive environment.
 The former (instruction session) are designed to provide "quick-wins", whereby researchers can immediately apply what they learn to their own work.
 However, they also offer the opportunity to teach best practices regarding reproducibility, abstraction, and automation.
 The latter format (open session) has been especially supportive of the R community of practice at the University of Arizona - workshop participants often help one another to solve challenges in data analysis and visualization.
 These workshops align with a number of the "Ten simple rules for biologists learning to program" (Carey & Papin 2018), including "begin with the end in mind", "develop good habits early on", and "phone a friend."

 The design of R workshops has been an iterative process, with some implementations working better than others.
 The current workshop formats, alternating between focused instructional sessions and open lab sessions, arose after trying a number of approaches, with varying success.
 One approach employed early on was to offer very general workshops, introducing the R language from a very conceptual approach, with topics like variables, data types, and control flow.
 This approach left many participants wondering how to apply what they learned to their own work.
 This led to a switch to the topic-specific workshops, which are still general enough for a broad audience, and for the most part designed for novices.
 Another aspect of the workshops that required refinement was the duration.
 Initial R workshops were two full-day sessions; this was too long for many researchers, and often had considerably high attrition by the middle of the second day.
 Furthermore, the two-day workshop had significant duplication with Software Carpentry ([https://software-carpentry.org/](https://software-carpentry.org/)) workshops being run on the University of Arizona campus.
 In contrast, attempts at one-hour instruction sessions often failed to provide enough material to be useful.
 The two-hour sessions provide an ideal compromise between enough time to be useful and short enough duration to allow many full-time researchers to participate.